djaus2/BlazorD2CMessages/README.md

 Displays messages sent to IoT Hub that match a specific Sensor Class.
 This suports a variety of differenet sensor types.
 Displays in reverse order of arrival.

+## Usage
+Enter required info in Service\appsettings.json.txt and rename as appsettings.json
+Make sure **appsettings.json** is included in the Build as Content only.